-Some injuries, such as a minor burn or tripping, might not be too serious.
-But some injuries – like a child falling into a pool – can be catastrophic.
+Some injuries, such as a minor burn or light bruise, might not be too serious.
+However, a child falling into a pool can be catastrophic.
 It is important for all California renters to know what rights they have after they have been injured on a rental property.

-Our acclaimed personal injury law firm believes in protecting injury victims’ rights to compensation after an accident.
+Our acclaimed personal injury law firm believes in protecting every injury victim’s rights to compensation after an accident.
 Landlords must be held accountable for failing to maintain their properties in a safe condition – otherwise, more innocent victims could be hurt by a dangerous condition that is left unfixed.

 If you rent property, your landlord has a legal obligation to maintain the home in a safe condition.
 Landlords who fail to do so can be held liable for injuries that occur as a result of their negligence.
 There are several different types of liability that can make a landlord responsible for compensating you for your injuries.